PersonaIam/persona-wallet/CONTRIBUTING.md

-# BOUNTY Program
-ARK has a bounty program for all accepted PR (Pull Requests) for this repository

-More information can be found at https://blog.ark.io/ark-github-development-bounty-113806ae9ffe

-Before pushing PR, please [jump in our slack #development](https://ark.io/slack) channel in order to discuss your contributions or to connect with other ARKvelopers.

 # Guidelines
- - pickup any of the existing issues or if you find an issue make a PR,
+ - pickup any of the existing issues or if you find an issue make a PR
- - only one PR reward will be awarded per issue it fixes,
- - solving an open issue will increase your chances to be picked up as any of the monthly bounty winners.

 # Accepted PR
  - increase general code quality,